IBE160/SG-Bergen/docs/epics.md

 **Technical Notes:**
 - **UX:** High-stakes confirmation modal ("Are you sure?").
 - **Arch:** Server-side validation of the guess is best to prevent cheating.
 API Route `/api/game/[id]/guess` checks against the hidden secret ID.

+### Story 3.6: Tech Debt & Stabilization [DONE]

+As a developer,
+I want to resolve critical stability issues and technical debt, So that the codebase is robust for future features.

+**Acceptance Criteria:**
+- Win/Loss race condition fixed with optimistic updates.
+- Zustand persistence implemented.
+- Database types updated to include `player_secrets`.
+- Game finalization verified with automated tests.

 ---